codenameyau/mini-docs/README.md

 ```

+1. Each of the examples above have slight variations, but the overall goal is to clearly and succinctly describe the function's usage in a human readable format.

-1. For the function name and arguments, spell out words or use acronyms.
+2. For the function name and arguments, spell out words or use acronyms.
     - For the function name, consider starting with a verb (ex. `add_numbers`, `send_request`)

-2. FUNCTION_USAGE:
+3. FUNCTION_USAGE:
     - Choose: Public, Internal, Private, DEPRECATED

-3. FUNCTION_DESCRIPTION:
+4. FUNCTION_DESCRIPTION:
     - Briefly describe what the function accomplishes.
 If your description is too long, consider splitting the function into smaller functions.

-4. EXAMPLE:
+5. EXAMPLE:
     - Include an example if the FUNCTION_USAGE is Public.
 Otherwise examples are optional.